 Then came the historic 1950’s with Stanley Miller’s experiment circulating some reductive gases through an apparatus with an electric spark.
 A few simple amino acids, a small partial sampling of the building blocks of life, had been created!

 New York’s Crown Publishers echoed the resulting evolutionists’ sentiments of the day, “There is therefore no longer any doubt that the first stage of the formation of life can occur under the influence of entirely ‘natural’ conditions such as may well have existed early in the earth’s history.”/1

 What we regard as plausible often reveals our ignorance.

 Sure, it all seemed possible at the time.
 But then more evidence began to come to light.
 There is no geologic evidence to support that such a process ever occurred on earth; rather, oxidation in prebiotic rock indicates it never occurred.
-Time is an enemy of evolution, not a friend.
-Cells and single cell organisms are extremely complex as well as are built upon a vast storehouse of information which had to come from somewhere.
+Time is an enemy of evolution, not a friend because increased time increases opportunity for organic decay.
+Furthermore, cells and single cell organisms are extremely complex, as well as are built upon a vast storehouse of information which had to come from somewhere.

 More recently, in light of the facts honest evolutionists have criticized such popular and naturalistic stories about origins.